Fleeting beauty: Cherry Blossom Festival’s joyous return amid a pandemic’s shadow

 In the meantime, Jennifer Axe, a 42-year-old obstetrician, jumped into the giant breach left by her mother, who had been the family planner and gatherer.
 She began scheduling events to look forward to: walks in public parks, a tour of Bucks County’s covered bridges, an obstacle race (in the mud!) to promote breast cancer awareness, sledding when it snowed.

 The pain has begun to ease but father and daughter still find it sitting beside them.
-“There’s an old Blues line: ‘You don’t miss the water until the well runs dry,’ ” Geoffrey said.
+“There’s an old blues line: ‘You don’t miss the water until the well runs dry,’ ” Geoffrey said.

 By this time, his daughter had returned from a solo jaunt along the basin, bedecked in a cherry blossom cardigan, necklace and headband.
 She sat down next to her dad.